mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 they want to receive events over an Event Stream by making HTTP requests to endpoints in the Event Stream Management API.

+The Event Stream Management API is implemented by the Event Transmitter and consists of the following endpoints:

+{: vspace="0"}
+Configuration Endpoint
+: An endpoint used to read the Event Stream's current configuration.

+Status Endpoint
+: An endpoint used to read the Event Stream's current status.

+Add Subject Endpoint
+: An endpoint used to add subjects to an Event Stream.

+Remove Subject Endpoint
+: An endpoint used to remove subjects from an Event Stream.

+Verification Endpoint
+: An endpoint used to request the Event Transmitter transmit a Verification Event over the Event Stream.

+An Event Transmitter MAY use the same URLs as endpoints for multiple streams, provided that the Event Transmitter has some mechanism through which they can identify the applicable Event Stream for any given request, e.g. from authentication credentials.
+The definition of such mechanisms is outside the scope of this specification.

 Stream Configuration {#stream}
 --------------------
 An Event Stream's configuration is represented as a JSON object with the